ThabisoXakata/Intro-to-HTML-CSS-/README.md

 Canva: Canva is a user-friendly graphic designing online platform for people who do not have a graphic design background.
 Canva makes it easy to find color schemes by allowing us to upload images, and creates a color pallete for our page based on that specific image.

 ### Margin and Padding
-Styling with CSS VS Styling inline
+Styling with CSS VS Styling Inline.
+In-line styling - Refers to adding visual enhancements to your code within HTML without linking a stylesheet from CSS.
+When used, it can only add style to the sides of the text(from left to right)
 Margin  - Refers to the area that starts after the section's border.
 Padding - Refers to the area just outside text's border